jingexu/cells-in-gel/README.md

 ## Prerequisites
 Python is the primary software for the 'cells-in-gel'.
 We recommend python 3.7 or higher version here.
 Meanwhile, serval python packages are also required in advance.
 They are pandas, numpy, scikit-image, matplotlib, and scipy, and can be easily installed by using conda, a package and environment control system.
+Additionally, if wanting to explore the zstack 3D functionality, mayavi will have to be installed on your machine.
+Refer to [here](https://docs.enthought.com/mayavi/mayavi/installation.html) for details on proper installation as well as other prerequisite packages.

 ## Installation